Case Studies

 "We’re thinking about big capitals because of the high need for micro-mobility & environmental awareness.
 In the future, we’re looking to expand to bigger capitals within Europe."

 To be sure, city authorities see the value in e-bike operators like HumanForest.
-While London is a difficult patchwork of 32 councils that often don’t agree, HumanForest founder Agustin Guilisasti boasts that they’ve not lost a single tendering application.
+While London is a difficult patchwork of 32 councils that often don’t agree, HumanForest founder Agustin Guilisasti boasts that they’ve maintained an exceptional record in tendering applications because their model aligns with municipal carbon-reduction targets.

 #2 Less driving, more cycling

 According to research by Kantar, the car is still responsible for more than half of all journeys in large cities worldwide.
 The future is greener, however.
-In 2030, the percentage of automobile trips will decline to 46%.
+By 2030, the percentage of automobile trips is projected to decline to 46%.
 Among that number, shared rentals and electric cars will take over.
-When it comes to alternative modes of transport, cycling will see the biggest boost of all with an 18% increase.
+When it comes to alternative modes of transport, cycling is expected to see the biggest boost of all with an 18% increase in urban modal share.

 #3 Customer-centric design

 To make the best journey choices, travelers need to be empowered with the right tools.
-Research from the journey planner app Moovit shows that consumers’ expectations are changing to want a more customer-centric design.
+Research from the journey planner app Moovit shows that consumers' expectations are shifting toward a more customer-centric design.
 Users want more options, more control, and more immediate service.
+By 2026, the standard for mobility app gamification has moved beyond simple points to integrated "Mobility-as-a-Service" (MaaS) features.

-For mobility apps, this can mean showing users the closest bike, when the bus is arriving, or if the train will be crowded.
-These features will make shifting to sustainable transport even more convenient and streamlined.
+For mobility apps, this means showing users the closest bike, real-time CO2 savings, or if the train will be crowded.
+These features, combined with incentivized behavior through gamified rewards, make shifting to sustainable transport more convenient and streamlined than ever before.

 3 gamification examples that motivate greener behaviors on HumanForest App

-A gamified app experience, it’s a starting point for in-app differentiation.
-Features like leaderboards and points, improve user engagement and motivate active participation in the long run.
-In short, gamification will:
+A gamified app experience is a starting point for in-app differentiation.
+Features like leaderboards and points improve user engagement and motivate active participation in the long run.
+In short, using these gamification examples will:

-Seeking these benefits, HumanForest joined forces with StriveCloud and together designed, co-created, and launched a loyalty program that rewards users for moving sustainably around London.
+Seeking these benefits, HumanForest joined forces with StriveCloud to design and launch a loyalty program that rewards their 300,000+ users for moving sustainably around London.
+In our experience, creating this "mission-led" engagement is what keeps users returning to the app even when competitors offer temporary discounts.

 Here are some awesome gamification examples from HumanForest: